• Skip to primary navigation

 A quest to uncover the top swaps that will save your meal without skipping a beat.

-We rustled up not one, but five fabulous alternatives that keep your dishes delightful and guests none the wiser.
+We rustled up not one, but five fabulous alternatives that keep your dishes pleasant and guests none the wiser.

 These aren't just stand-ins; they're standouts on their own merit.